 “I am fairly good at programming, and love numbers, but don’t have a masters’ degree.
 Can I pursue a career in Data Science?”

-Such questions might be popping in your head, so let’s address them.
+Such questions might be popping into your head, so let’s address them.

 Check out our Data Science Tutorial for Beginners to start learning today